Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 :::

-Now I thought that I could just pump that data into excel or google sheets and plot the result - but I misjudged those two.
+Now I thought that I could just pump that data into Excel or Google Sheets and plot the result - but I misjudged those two.
 Google Sheets wasn't happy with the size of my data.
-After uploading the 200MB csv, it just complained that the input was too large (thanks for letting me upload all that first).
+After uploading the 200MB CSV, it just complained that the input was too large (thanks for letting me upload all of that first).
 Excel was an even worse story.
 It doesn't like that many rows and just stopped importing after 1.1 million rows.
 But even if you reduce it down for excel, it doesn't like "." as a decimal devider.
 Even disabling using the system delimiter and setting it manually didn't help when loading data.

 ## The solution